-The species pictured here are those I see most often around NE Vancouver Island and they are only about 1 cm across.
+The species pictured here are those I see most often around northeast Vancouver Island and they are only about 1 cm across.
 They have been given the common name “Yellow Hairy Sea Spider” (Tanystylum anthomasti).
 The hairy parts are believed to help the animals feel and sense chemicals.

 One of the things I find fascinating about sea spiders is that they have a very thin external skeleton (exoskeleton) and as a result don’t need a respiratory system; they can “breath” through their skins.